 Using Wellington County as an example of how Canadian communities develop, this hands-on inquiry based research programme highlights community builders of Wellington County as well as our state of the art Archives.
 Students will learn how to begin a basic genealogy project by exploring the history of five instrumental families from different parts of Wellington County.
-Working in small groups, students will trace the history of a family, identify pertinent family artifacts, and determine the impact of the family on the community.
-Each group will present their findings to the class.
 AVAILABLE AT THE MUSEUM OR IN THE CLASSROOM

 RICHARD PIERPOINT AND THE QUEENS BUSH: A CASE STUDY OF BLACK SETTLEMENT IN WELLINGTON COUNTY